taosdata/TDengine/docs/en/15-programming/01-connect/04-rust.md

 Then you can execute `cargo run` to test the connection.
 For how to write data and query data, please refer to <https://docs.tdengine.com/cloud/data-in/insert-data/> and <https://docs.tdengine.com/cloud/data-out/query-data/>.

+For more details about how to write or query data via REST API, please check [REST API](https://docs.tdengine.com/cloud/programming/connector/rest-api/).